Hospitality Venue Inspections and Convictions

 - On September 17, 2018, O2 Whyte Partnership pleaded guilty to overcrowding and received a $4,000 fine as well as a $600 victim surcharges fine

-- On July 17, 2018, Nyala Lounge (located at 98 Street and 108 Avenue), pleaded guilty to a charge of overcrowding and received a fine of $3000 to the company as well as a $2,000 fine to the owner, Mulugeta Tesfay
+- On July 17, 2018, Nyala Lounge pleaded guilty to a charge of overcrowding and received a $3,000 fine to the company as well as a $2,000 fine to the owner, Mulugeta Tesfay

 - The charges are related to an incident of overcrowding on March 5, 2017